themaplelab/swan/README.md

 ### 1. Dump SIL using either `swan-swiftc` or `swan-xcodebuild`

 You can dump SIL for Xcode projects with `swan-xcodebuild`.
-Give it the same arguments you give `xcodebuild`, but put them after `--` (`swan-xcodebuild` specific arguments go before).
-If you specify a single architecture with `-arch`, the build time will be faster, and `swan-xcodebuild` will have less output to parse.
+Give it the same arguments you give `xcodebuild`, but put them after `--` (`swan-xcodebuild` specific arguments go before `--`).
+If you specify a single architecture with `-arch`, the build time will be faster and `swan-xcodebuild` will have less output to parse.

 It will build your project and then dump the SIL to the `swan-dir/` directory.
 You can optionally specify an alternative directory name with `--swan-dir`.